Updated on July 9, 2023 by Angelika

 Naumburg Cathedral - One of Germany's "Youngest" UNESCO World Heritage Sites

-From Weimar it is only 50 km to Naumburg - so what could be more obvious than to also visit the Naumburg Cathedral one of the most beautiful churches in Germany.
+From Weimar it is only 50 km to Naumburg - so what could be more obvious than to also visit the Naumburg Cathedral: one of the most beautiful churches in Germany.
 Since 2018, the cathedral is on the UNESCO World Heritage List.
 I booked tickets online beforehand for a tour of the tower and a guided tour of the cathedral.
 The strenuous climb to the top of the northwest tower was rewarded with a fantastic view of Naumburg and the Saale-Unstrut region, and in the best weather you can hope for!
 During the tour of the cathedral, I learned a lot of interesting facts about the works of art, for example about the famous statue of Uta von Ballenstedt, called "Uta von Naumburg", supposedly the most beautiful woman of the Middle Ages.

 By the way, Naumburg is located in the middle of Germany's northernmost quality wine-growing region, the enchanting Saale-Unstrut-region, where you can certainly spend a few enjoyable and relaxing days of vacation.